secnonsense/sonion/README.md

     so="xxx.sensor.domain"
     echo -e "Sensor set to xxx"

-where xxx is an arbitrary 3 digit code and xxx.sensor.domain is the resolvable sensor name
+where xxx is an arbitrary 3 digit code and xxx.sensor.domain is the resolvable sensor name (NOTE - the resolvable hostname used here must also match the hostname of the sensor as retreived with uname, as well as the hostname used in the "/nsm/sensor_data/hostname-eth1/dailylogs/" directory for everything to work correctly).

 Upon running it will prompt for the following information: